Skip to main content

 Should I adjust my training based on my menstrual cycle?

 Research supports this approach for competitive athletes.
-The late follicular phase (days 9–14 for average cycle) offers peak performance potential.
-The late luteal phase (days 24–28) may benefit from easier training due to elevated fatigue perception.
-Tracking your cycle alongside training data over 3–6 months reveals your personal patterns.
+The late follicular phase (roughly the week before ovulation) offers peak performance potential.
+The late luteal phase (the few days before your period) may benefit from easier training due to elevated resting heart rate, higher perceived effort, and reduced sleep quality.
+Tracking your cycle alongside training data over 3–6 months reveals your personal patterns — individual responses vary more than average population trends.